 3. You currently have the general Gettysburg College Health Insurance Policy (Shared Services Insurance Group) since it includes supplemental Medical Evacuation and Repatriation Coverage.

-If you meet one of these exceptions to opt out so you will not be billed $36.00 per month, please print and complete this form and fax to Mary Ann Remaley at fax number: (717) 337-6624 at least one month prior to your departure date.
+If you meet one of these exceptions to opt out so you will not be billed $216.00 per semester, please print and complete the online forn at least one month prior to your departure date.
 Even students who have Gettysburg's Shared Service Insurance need to do this!
-For any other insurance questions, please contact Mary Ann Remaley at phone number (717) 337-6069.
+For any other insurance questions, please contact Zach Hertzog at phone number (717) 337-6069.

 - We encourage students to disclose to us and to their program providers any health concerns they have before they go abroad so we and the student can be sure that he/she has the adequate support and resources while abroad.

 - We stress the importance of mature and responsible behavior as the key to a safe and successful term abroad.

 In turn, this is what we expect of our students:

 - Before a student leaves, he or she should have a complete physical examination.
 Some countries require proof of good health in order to be granted a visa.